geekodour/gitpushblog/README.md

 `meta.blog_theme` is the name of directory which includes the theme files inside `/themes`

 If you want to get started with building themes, then read the [building theme docs]() and Themes are managed by git subtree command(see theme docs).
+It takes less than 15mins to turn a Jekyell theme into a theme that gitpushblog supports.

 ### Comments
 There is `comment` field in `_config.yml`, the theme uses these values in comments to insert,remove comments, include github comments